galatea-associates/fuse-starter-java/README.md

 - Feature branches should be created under feature/
 - Release candidate branches should be created under release/
 - Develop is the main development branch
-- Master should mirror what is running in "production"
+- Main should mirror what is running in "production"

 ## SonarQube integration
 - Sonar: https://sonarcloud.io/dashboard?id=org.galatea%3Afuse-starter-java (can login using GitHub account)